healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 Energy Consumption: 148 Wh

 Our power meter recorded 148 Wh as the Mueller brought 1.5 liters of room-temperature water to a rolling boil.
-The result was slightly less than most counterparts and earned an 8.4/10 according to our rating system.
+The result was slightly less than most counterparts, e.g. the [Comfee CEKG003](https://healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003/), and earned an 8.4/10 according to our rating system.

 ### Noise Level